jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

 - [[thoughts/WebAssembly|WASM]]-based `npm` with [[thoughts/CID|CIDs]] distributed using a [[thoughts/Sloppy Hashing DHT]]
   - [[thoughts/IPFS]] as a versioned package manager for all software
   - good example: https://github.com/dylibso/wasmstore
-- https://blog.adamant-lang.org/2019/rust-lifetime-visualization-ideas/ but with vim gutters and program slicing
 - rotmg but actually good lol
   - dodge mechanic
   - no instakill, should be iframes and way less health (similar to EtG)